 |Maintenance||Maximum time to make changes Effort quantification to carry the system|

 |Security||Who can have access to the system|

 |Legal||Validation by a jurist|

 |Political||Person or entity to do the validation|

-The client can easily prioritize his business needs.
-Consequently, taking into account the requirement significance and documenting it is part of the best practices.
+The client can easily prioritize his/her business needs.
+Consequently, taking into account the significance of the requirement and documenting it is part of the best practices.
 You will then be able to prioritize the requirements.
 The requirements that are important to the client cannot be omitted.
 This will help you to determine which requirements you will keep if you have to fit in a budget or deliver quickly.